oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 | 4               | 3x3               | `float`          | 10-bit Integer | 355.63                | 7315  |  36        | 17
 | 8               | 3x3               | `float`          | 10-bit Integer | 338.23                | 14394 |  72        | 18

-> **Note**: This design uses a relatively large number of ALM resources because of the floating-point conversions in `convolutionFunction()` in `src/convolution_kernel.hpp`.
+> **Note**: This design uses a relatively large number of ALM resources because of the floating-point conversions in `ConvolutionFunction()` in `src/convolution_kernel.hpp`.
 The coefficients for this design were specified as floating-point for maximal flexibility in coefficient values, but the enthusiastic user is encouraged to convert this function to fixed-point using the `ac_fixed` types, as described in [this sample](/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/Features/ac_fixed).

 ## Key Implementation Details